iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 These more advanced objects do not have types of their own, but belong to a single "object" data type.
 And they extend it in various ways.
 Of course we'll see how they do it.

 Objects in JavaScript are very powerful.
 Here we've just started to get the basics of the topic that is really huge.
 Now we can create plain objects and add/remove properties from them.
-But we'll be closely working with objects and learning more about them in further parts of the tutorial.
+But we'll be consistently returning to objects and learn much more about them in further parts of the tutorial.

 ## Arrays